 How To Add Charts And Graphs To WordPress

-You’re probably familiar with the adage “a picture is worth a thousand words.”
-This is certainly true when you’re trying to present or explain complex information.
+You’ve no doubt heard the old saying “a picture is worth a thousand words.”
+This is certainly true when you are trying to present and explain complex data.

-You can present information with tables, but if you want your audience to try and make sense of complex data with figures, trends and relationships more easily, then charts and graphs allow you to present your data in an intelligent and meaningful way that can be quickly understood.
+You can present information with tables, but if you want your audience to try and make sense of complex information with numbers, percentages and comparisons more easily, then graphs and charts are perfect for helping them visualize the data.

-Charts and graphs help you explain complex data so people can more easily interpret it!
+Graphs and charts help explain complex information so people can more easily understand it!

-Need to add charts or graphs to your WordPress pages and posts?
-This tutorial shows you how to use the WordPress Visualizer plugin – a simple, easy to use and powerful tool that lets you create, manage and insert beautiful graphs into your WordPress posts and pages in a few mouse clicks that:
+Need to add charts and graphs to WordPress?
+This step-by-step tutorial shows you how to use WordPress Visualizer – a simple, easy to use and powerful tool that lets you create, manage and embed interactive graphs into your WordPress posts and pages that:

-- Allows you to add graph or chart data from your computer or a web-based source of data
+- Allows you to add data from your hard drive or an online source of data

-If you plan to display visual data like bar charts, comparison charts or trending graphs that contain static information (e.g. historical data), a simple method you can use to present the information is to create your charts or graphs using an image editing application, convert these into images and then simply add the files and an image to your post or page.
+If you are displaying visual data like pie charts, comparison charts or trending graphs containing static information (e.g. historical data), a simple method you can use to display your information is to create the graphs or charts using a desktop application, convert these into .jpg and .png images and then simply insert the image into your posts.

 Use WordPress Chart & Graph Plugins

-If you want to embed interactive bar charts and pie graphs into WordPress with no coding skills required, the easiest way to do this is to use a plugin.
+If you want to easily create dynamic bars and graphs in WordPress content with no coding skills required, the easiest way to do this is to use a plugin.

-Fortunately, there is a plugin for WordPress users that is simple to install, easy-to-use and allows you to not only create colorful and interactive graphs and charts, it also lets you populate your charts and graphs with updateable data.
+Fortunately, there is a free plugin for WordPress users that is simple to install, easy-to-use and allows you to not only create stunning and dynamic charts and graphs, it also lets you populate your charts and graphs with dynamic data.

-You can install the plugin inside your WordPress dashboard (we show you how to do this further down the page), or access and download WP Visualizer the WP free plugin repository using the link below:
+You can install the plugin inside your WP dashboard (we explain how to do this a little further down the page), or download Visualizer here:

 http://wordpress.org/plugins/visualizer

-WP Visualizer is an easy-to-use and powerful WordPress plugin that lets you create, manage and insert mobile-responsive graphs and charts into your WordPress posts and pages in just a few simple steps.
+WP Visualizer is a simple, easy to use and powerful tool that allows you to create, manage and insert beautiful graphs and charts into your WordPress posts and pages in a few simple steps.

-The plugin also contains a variety of charts that are optimized to address your data visualization needs, including:
+WordPress Visualizer also comes with a variety of charts optimized for your data visualization needs, including:

 - Line chart